rotki/rotki/docs/api.rst

       {
           "async_query": false,
-          "data": [{
-              "evm_chain": "ethereum",
-              "addresses": ["0x2B888954421b424C5D3D9Ce9bB67c9bD47537d12", "0xed8Bdb5895B8B7f9Fdb3C087628FD8410E853D48"]
-          }, {
-              "evm_chain": "optimism"
-          }]
+          "evm_chains": ["ethereum", "optimism"]
       }

-   :reqjson list data: A list of data explaining what transactions to decode.
-Each data entry consists of an ``"evm_chain"`` key specifying the evm chain for which to decode tx_hashes and an ``"addresses"`` key which is an optional list of addresses for which to request decoding of pending transactions in that chain.
-If the list of addresses is not passed or is null then all transactions for that chain are decoded.
-Passing an empty list is not allowed.
+   :reqjson list evm_chains: A list specifying the evm chains for which to decode tx_hashes.
+The possible values are limited to the chains with evm transactions.
+If the list is not provided all transactions from all the chains will be decoded.

    **Example Response**: